whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/16 - z part 3 outline.md

 ### When People Have High Expectations for Themselves and Each Other, What Kind of Culture Will They Create?

-* all the beautiful things -- awareness of each other and Earth, integrity, generosity, mutual respect -- all the qualities of healthy cultures.
+* all the beautiful things -- awareness of each other and Earth, integrity, generosity, mutual respect -- all the qualities of healthy nations.
 Just lacking freedom... hmm...

 * still big problems -- but people would figure it out.

-  * could study other healthy cultures -- how do they pick leaders?
+  * could study other healthy nations -- how do they pick leaders?
 How do they maintain culture of generous sharing over time?

   * and trust in your own ability to make mistakes and learn from them